mqdo/tiki_scraper/README.md

 # TIKI SCRAPER API

 This is a simple API for getting information of products in Tiki Trading Vietnam in a simple way.
+The API is a study case only and will not be using for commercial purposes.

+Used Technologies: Node.js with Express.js, Cheerio.js and Puppeteer.js

-This API includes 5 endpoints:
+This API consist of 5 endpoints:

 ## GET /products/:productId